sapegin/washingcode-book/manuscript/030_Avoid_conditions.md

 This function is very long, with lots and lots of repetitive boilerplate code.
 It’s really hard to read and maintain.
 Sometimes validations for the same field aren’t together, which makes it even harder to understand all the requirements for a particular field.

-However, if we look closer, there are only three unique validations:
+However, if we look closely, there are only three unique validations:

 - required field (in some cases leading and trailing whitespace is ignored, in others not — hard to tell whether it’s intentional or not);
 - maximum length (always 80 characters);